MJoergen/nexys4ddr/ep1/README.md

 [Building an 8-bit breadboard computer!](https://www.youtube.com/playlist?list=PLowKtXNTBypGqImE405J2565dvjafglHU)
 by Ben Eater.
 He goes into great depth explaining the concepts and elements in a computer.
 The design we're building will be somewhat more elaborate and have more features.
-This is largely due to the possibilities of using FPGAs.
+This is largely due to the many possibilities of using FPGAs.

 I also recommend watching (at least the first half of) the video series [Computation Structures](https://www.youtube.com/playlist?list=PLqAMlAbd8sIuiuk_yJeqCWWxe7jxWgswj)